clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 The blast of a fireball detonating outside an `AMF` simply disappears into nothing at the boundary of its sphere of influence.

-But what happens if you throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `AMF` around the area, while powering up the fireball (`DBF` powers up with time and concentration) from the outside?
-This, I feel, really gets to the heart of the word __"suppressed"__; is the bead still there?
+But what happens if you throw a [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball) inside an area, and put an `AMF` around the area, while powering up the fireball from the outside?
+This, really claws at the heart of the word __"suppressed"__; is the fireball bead still there?
 Will it keep working after the `AMF` disappears?
 Has it powered up in the mean time?
 Has the duration elapsed?

 This is a harder corner-case, and requires some more guidance.
-And as far as corner-cases go, it's not alone:
+And as far as corner-cases go, it's not alone, just think about:

 - class abilities like paladin's smite, monk's ki points, druid shapeshifting
 - monster abilities like dragon's breath, beholder rays
 - summoned creatures
-- magical items vs. magical artifacts (even though magic items are referenced)

 To answer whether these count as _magical_, we need some disambiguation.

 ## What is a magical effect?
 The best source here come from the [interview with Crawford from 2017](https://dnd.wizards.com/articles/features/tad-williams-storytelling) about antimagic and what they mean by `suppressing` magic.

-The short answer is that spells are **not dispelled**, they temporarily stop working, and the **duration of spells keeps ticking**, but that's not really getting to the meat of it.
+The short answer is that spells are **not dispelled**, they temporarily stop working, and the **duration of spells keeps ticking**.

-He describes magic in the D&D world as always existing in the background as a loose weave.
-And magical effects is this fabric formed into a particular shape; __background magic woven into an effect - using a formula__.
+He justifies it by describing magic in the D&D world as always existing in the background; a loose weave.
+Magical effects is __this fabric__ formed into a particular shape; __background magic woven into an effect - using a formula__.
 "AMF introduces a \[temporary\] bug in this formula."
 Whereas `Dispel Magic` disperses that woven magic from a spell into background magic.

-Because the world is inherently magical - and creatures like dragons and beholders would not make sense without it - `AMF` cannot possibly cancel this type of magic (as this would undo the very nature of the multiverse).
-Similarly, it could not cancel non-magical effects that were created through the means of past magic.
-Still:
+Because the world is inherently magical - and creatures like dragons and beholders would not make sense without it - `AMF` could not possibly cancel this type of magic (as this would undo the very nature of the multiverse).
+Neither could it cancel non-magical effects that were created through the means of past magic.
+However:

 > `AMF`: "You will not see any effects of magic while inside this field.
 The area is divorced from the magical energy that suffuses the multiverse".

-So we still need to distinguish those types of magic from the others.
+This text establishes a need to distinguish those types of magic from the others.
 This is where we consult the __heuristic__ test from the [Sage Advice Compendium](https://media.wizards.com/2020/dnd/downloads/SA-Compendium.pdf) inlined below:

 ### Test for magical effects
 Answer `YES` to any of these to be classified as magical (and thus have `AMF` suppress its effect):